ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>Introduction</blockquote>

 <h3>4.
-SEO Optimization with Next.jsHow to Build SEO-Friendly Web Apps Using Next.js - <a href="https://medium.com/@bilal.khursheed617/how-to-build-seo-friendly-web-apps-using-next-js-835634b6674e" target="_blank" rel="noopener noreferrer">link</a></h3>
+NextJS 14 for Dummies: A Beginner’s Guide to the Latest Version - <a href="https://medium.com/@shantotrs/nextjs-14-for-dummies-a-beginners-guide-to-the-latest-version-9894d77c0afa" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Bilal Khursheed`**
+✍️ **posted by `Touhidur Rahman`**

-<blockquote>Search Engine Optimization (SEO) is a crucial factor in driving organic traffic to your website.
-While traditional Single Page Applications…</blockquote>
+<blockquote>If you’re new to Next.js or haven’t yet explored its latest version, NextJS 14, you’re in the right place!
+Whether you’re a complete…</blockquote>

 <h3>5.
 How I Created Custom Displacement Maps for My Space-Themed Three.js Portfolio Site - <a href="https://medium.com/javascript-in-plain-english/how-i-created-custom-displacement-maps-for-my-space-themed-three-js-portfolio-site-642b52700941" target="_blank" rel="noopener noreferrer">link</a></h3>